lumol-org/lumol/doc/src/advanced/custom_potential/external.md

 In fact, the potential has to be a *short ranged* potential.
 For our Mie potential, both the exponents have to be larger than 3.0 else our potential will be *long ranged* and the integral that has to be solved to compute the tail corrections diverges.
-For now, we will simply return zero in this case.
+We return zero in that case.

 ## Running a small simulation using the new potential

 That concludes the first part.
 To test your new and shiny potential, you can run a small simulation.
-You'll find a minimal Monte Carlo simulation example in the `lumol/tutorials/mie_potential` directory where you will also find the `src/lib.rs` file we created in this tutorial.
+You'll find a minimal Monte Carlo simulation example in the `lumol/tutorials/lumol_tutorial_potential` directory where you will also find the `src/lib.rs` file we created in this tutorial.
-To test your own implementation, simply copy `src/main.rs` into your `src` directory.
 You can then run the simulation via
 ```
 cargo run --release